shell909090/influx-proxy/README.md

 * `vnode_size`: the size of virtual nodes for consistent hash, default is 256
 * `flush_size`: default config is 10000, wait 10000 points write
 * `flush_time`: default config is 1s, wait 1 second write whether point count has bigger than flush_size config
+* `log_enabled`: enable the logging of debug messages for troubleshooting, default is false
 * `username`: proxy username, with encryption if auth_secure is enabled
 * `password`: proxy password, with encryption if auth_secure is enabled
 * `auth_secure`: secure auth with encryption, default is false